 There are two main ways to use PicoSSG:

-1. Use with npx (Recommended for First-Time Users)
+1. Use with npx (Recommended for Quick Setup)

 The simplest way to use PicoSSG without installing it globally is with npx, which comes with npm: